AltJf/AltJf/README.md

 - 👋 Hi, I’m @AltJf
 - 👀 I’m interested in: Web development with React Js aswell Mobile development with Flutter.
-- 🌱 I’m currently learning: flutter and python
+- 🌱 I’m currently learning: flutter and Python

 <!---
 AltJf/AltJf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.